codpy2020/OTKalgorithms_2024/README.md

 3. [Multiscale MNIST Example](./multiscaleMNIST_example.ipynb): Explores multiscale methods on the MNIST dataset.
 4. [Multiscale OT Example](./multiscaleOT_example.ipynb): Provides a detailed study of multiscale optimal transport.
 5. [Bachelier Example](./bachelier_example.ipynb): Demonstrates the application of optimal transport kernels in the Bachelier problem.
+6. [Convergence experiment](./1NN_estimation_rate.ipynb): Study the convergence of various Optima Transport methods.
+Note : this file is a slight modification of this [file](https://github.com/APooladian/1NN_MapEstimator), kindly made public by the authors, see also the corresponding paper of [Pooladian-Wiles](https://arxiv.org/abs/2109.12004).

 ---